yulong314/multi_camera_calibration/README.md

-refactored from ccalib module of opencv-contrib.
+refactored from ccalib module of opencv-contrib. with additional functionality especially double-side pattern

 capable of calibrate multicamera from any pattern especially ChessBoard pattern.